 Here are two examples.
 In order to keep this straight forward, we’ve kept them simple.
 Imagine a scenario with much more code between the place where

 $title is defined and where it’s used.
-The first example is more clear that
+The second example is more clear that

 $title is escaped.